Turtle Snorkeling in Maui

 Maui offers some of the best turtle snorkeling in the world thanks to its clear waters, vibrant coral reefs, and abundant Hawaiian green sea turtles.
 Many snorkeling spots, like Turtle Town and Maluaka Beach, have calm, warm waters with high turtle visibility year-round.

 Plus, Maui’s marine conservation efforts ensure a thriving underwater ecosystem, making encounters with turtles both frequent and unforgettable.
-Whether you’re snorkeling from the shore or joining a guided tour, Maui provides a safe, eco-friendly, and breathtaking snorkeling experience.
+Whether you’re snorkeling from the shore or joining a guided tour, this island provides a safe, eco-friendly, and breathtaking snorkeling experience.

 Best Turtle Snorkeling Spots in Maui